 DWI, DTI and DCE was a long time mainly in the field of Neuro MR but thanks of the new techniques like Compressed Sensing, Hyper Band (SMS) we can get to an acceptable acquisition time and an higher resolution.

-Microscopic Imaging and High Resolution MRI in bone, cartilage, ligaments, tendons and muscles is getting an interesting field with help of new hardware RF coils and the new UTE RF sequence which makes tunvisible tissues visible in MRI
+Microscopic Imaging and High Resolution MRI in bone, cartilage, ligaments, tendons and muscles is getting an interesting field with help of new hardware RF coils and the new UTE RF sequence which makes unvisible tissues visible in MRI

-¹H, ¹³C, ³¹P and ²³Na MR Spectrosocpy combined with MRI is still relatively recent but promising in the field of cancer, sports medicine, joint replacement etc. and hopefully will get a feasible clinical diagnostic tool with help of more research.
+¹H, ¹³C, ³¹P and ²³Na MR Spectroscopy combined with MRI is still relatively recent but promising in the field of cancer, sports medicine, joint replacement etc. and hopefully will get a feasible clinical diagnostic tool with help of more research.

 There is still a lot to explore in the field of MR-MSK in all the items being discussed in all the different chapters: the conventional techniques still have some limitations in early detection of cartilage changes, bone and soft tissue as in arthritis and other muscle- and arthro-pathies.